chrisosaurus/plot/docs/r7rs-small-compliance.md

     `not` is implemented.

 6.4 Pairs and lists
-    pairs and lists are implemented.
+    pairs and lists are implemented,
-    plot currently lacks quoting, so literal pairs and lists are not yet possible.
+    pair and list literals are pending implementation.

     implemented procedures from this section:
         `pair?`